 - Student Earnings Highest graduate earnings (10 years post graduation)

-- The teacher population of 79 teachers has grown by 27% over five years.
+- The teacher population of 79 teachers has stayed relatively flat over five years.

 |Cox College||(MO) Community College Avg.|